 Well, that’s about it from me I know other t-shirt bloggers have guides with advice on getting your t-shirts reviewed (like Tcritic’s), so you should look for one of those before contacting them.
 About and Contact sections often have relevant info as well that can also help you start a conversation; because a genuine conversation is infinitely better than a press release and an attached picture.

 I also wanted to add that after you’ve become friends with these bloggers reward them for their hard work.
-Something as simple as a pair of glasses or and handwritten thankyou note will go along way.
+Something as simple as a pair of glasses, shirt, discount of a shirt. or and handwritten thank you note will go along way.